LevinJ/tf_obj_detection_api/README.md

 ![loss chart](./images/2_loss.png)

-The resultant video is under `videos` folder, the video file name is `animation_improved.mp4`
+The resultant video is under `video` folder, and the video file name is `animation_improved.mp4`

 ## Reflection